I turned 59 yesterday.

 Thank you, I know I don’t look it.
 (Stop laughing at the back.)

-And I spent the afternoon celebrating with Grace, born exactly 54 years after than me.
+And I spent the afternoon celebrating with Grace, born exactly 54 years after me.

 Grace’s mum booked me to perform my socially distanced show for her in their garden.
 But another mother, Mother Nature, had other plans – including a massive thunderstorm – so we hastily convened underneath the family’s carport and had a great time with a small group of Grace’s friends – despite the weather, and despite the pandemic.